Frequently Asked Questions:

-Amongst our most basic feelings are anger, sadness, fear, shame, disgust, love and joy.
-If these feelings have not been recognised and attuned to adequately when we’re little, we can have real difficulties in understanding or dealing with them as we get older.
+Deep in the original, inherited brains, come the feelings are anger, sadness, fear, curiosity, joy, love and lust (the last develops later, as our bodies mature).
+These are our primary emotional instincts.
+We inherited them in order to live well.
+If these feelings have not been recognised and attuned to adequately when we’re little, we can have real difficulties in recognising and managing them as we get older.
 If we have a shaky inner world, coming up against external difficult life events, our coping strategies can get compromised and we can become depressed, anxious, ashamed or explosive, find difficulty in maintaining relationships and managing our lives.
 Major life events, such as separations, bereavement or other stressors, even happy ones, like moving house, marriage or having children of our own can destabilise and disorient us, making it really difficult to manage our lives.
 We may have difficulty with other, lesser events that others seem to handle well and it can baffle us when we seem not to be able to manage.

 When we cannot regulate our feelings, we can feel uncomfortable and out of control.
 We can sometimes find that eating, drinking, drugging, sex, spending, self-harming and other compulsive behaviours, can help change the way we feel and give us short-term relief.
 Some activities and behaviours can help us to lift a low mood or lower our stress and anxiety.
 When we are feeling low, sad or shameful, our breathing and heart rate may slow down.
 We might use sugary foods, stimulants or dangerous behaviours to give us the lift we need.
 Otherwise, if we are feeling stressed, angry or anxious and our breathing and heart rate are elevated, we may feel the need to bring ourselves down, with carbohydrates or substances that calm ourselves, both prescribed and non-prescribed.
 We may crave the numbing effects of alcohol.
 And to top it all, we may have no conscious idea that we engage in these behaviours, because we are trying to get comfortable, in our own bodies.
-We simply do not realise that we are in fact grappling with a much earlier problem, which is that we were not helped to regulate our feelings and self-soothe in a nurturing way.
-We may need to explore how we feel today and what our real needs might be with a sensitive and attuned therapist, so that we can learn the roots of our distress and explore new strategies to help us get a sense of inner security.
+We simply do not realise that we are in fact grappling with much earlier problems, including that we were not helped to regulate our feelings and self-soothe in a nurturing way.
+We may need to explore how we feel today and what our real needs might be with a sensitive and attuned therapist, so that we can learn the roots of our distress.
+As we begin to feel safer, our body-mind system will soothe and calm.

 Many of us have gone through our lives, often puzzled, frustrated or ashamed at our own behaviours.
 We might say: "That's not really me", or think that 'underneath it, I am really a terrible / bad / useless person' and be afraid that others might 'find us out'.
 We need a very safe, confidential and non-judgmental space to talk about such deep, sensitive, possibly shameful feelings.
 Only then do we have the chance to look at what is driving them and find out what our unmet needs are.